nf-core/eager/docs/usage.md

 > :warning: Cells **must not** contain spaces before or after strings, as this will make the TSV unreadable by nextflow.
 Strings containing spaces should be wrapped in quotes.

 When using TSV_input, nf-core/eager will merge FASTQ files of libraries with the same `Library_ID` but different `Lanes` after adapter clipping (and merging), assuming all other metadata columns are the same.
-It will also merge BAM files with the `Sample_Lane` but different `Library_ID` after duplicate removal, but prior to genotyping.
+It will also merge BAM files with the same `Sample_ID` but different `Library_ID` after duplicate removal, but prior to genotyping.
+Please see caveats to this below.

 Column descriptions are as follows: